brandonkal/deno-lib/README.md

 ### doc-gen.ts

-Parse File-level JSDoc from a folder of TS/JS files for document generation.
+Parse File-level JSDoc from a folder of TS/JS files for document generation

+### drone.ts

+TypeScript types for Drone CI configuration.

+### emittery.ts

+Simple and modern async event emitter
+Ported from the node module@0.7.1

+### function.ts

+Kite™️ Support for OpenFaaS Functions.

 ### go.ts

 Simplified async error handling in TypeScript.

+### hash-object.ts

+Take a JavaScript object and compute a sha256 hash of it for comparison.

 ### http-cache-semantics.ts

 Parses Cache-Control and other headers.
 Helps building correct HTTP caches and proxies.
 Ported from the npm package by the same name.
+Code optained via the BSD-2 license.
+See attribution below.

+### karabiner.ts

+A library and DSL to generate karabiner.json config.
+Can result in a 30x line reduction.

+1. Call rule()
+2. Call out()

 ### kite.ts

-Kite™️ is a Simplified Config Generation Library.
+Kite™️ is a Simplified Config Generation Library Ground Rules:

-Ground Rules:

 1. No async code.
 Ever.